grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 And then promote the slave (`host2`) as a new master with your replication tool.

-Otherwise, if pgbouncer `>=1.5.3`, you can do it more gently way and transparent for clients so they will not notice anything except maybe a small delay.
+Otherwise, if `pgbouncer` `>=1.5.3`, you can do it more gently way and transparent for clients so they will not notice anything except maybe a small delay.

     /etc/init.d/pgbouncer pause
     /etc/init.d/pgbouncer reload

+If your package does not provide a `pause` command in the script, you can do it via console, by connecting to `pgbouncer` with `psql` and executing `PAUSE;`.

+Always have the query below ready in case if something long running appear to stop it, because it might hang everything for an indefinite period.

+SELECT pg_terminate_backend(pid) FROM pg_stat_activity
+WHERE now() - xact_start > '3 seconds';

 Then promote the slave (`host2`) as a master and remove the pause from `pgbouncer`.

     /etc/init.d/pgbouncer continue

+The same as with `PAUSE;` you can run `RESUME;` via console instead of the command above if it is not supported by the package.

 Now clients queries are redirected to the new master (`host2`).